Environmental Effects and Brillouin's Paradox in Nonlinear Electrical Circuits

-The effect of noise feedback on the DC characteristic of a tunnel junction has been thoroughly calculated in a quantum framework both analytically \cite{Ingold1992} and numerically at zero temperature \cite{Hakonen06}.
+The effect of noise feedback on the DC characteristic of a tunnel junction has been thoroughly calculated in a quantum framework both analytically and numerically at zero temperature \cite{Devoret90, Ingold1992, Zaikin05, Hakonen06, Zaikin12, Souquet13, Grabert17}.
 The tunnel junction has a linear I-V characteristic and exhibits shot noise.
 In \cite{Karl21} a more general classical treatment is applied to calculate the average current and noise, supposed Gaussian.
 The approach allows to calculate the effect of a small resistor in series with any component and proceeds recursively.
 It however suffers from not considering the circuit dynamics, which results in problems with causality and does not consider the effect of finite bandwidth.
 In the present article, we include the dynamics of the circuit and treat on the same footing all cumulants of voltage/current fluctuations.

 Our approach, based on the theory of diffusive stochastic processes, allows for a calculation of the stationary probability density of voltage fluctuations.
 We deduce the first three cumulants for any noisy, nonlinear component and discuss their link with thermodynamics.
-In particular, we show how feedback effects resolve the Brillouin paradox.
+In particular, we show how feedback effects resolve the Brillouin paradox, i.e. that a nonlinear component might rectify its own noise to generate a DC voltage, in contradiction with the first principle of thermodynamics \cite{Brillouin50}.
 After extending our approach to the case of jump processes, we apply our results to the case of the tunnel junction and the diode.
 In both cases we obtain a correction to DC transport related to the presence of the Coulomb gap, usually obtained by quantum mechanical theories.